MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/input-porting-guide-for-unity.md

 You can port your input logic to Windows Mixed Reality by using one of two approaches:

 - Unity's general `Input.GetButton/GetAxis` APIs that span across multiple platforms.
-- The Windows-specific `XR.WSA.Input` APIs, which offer richer data specifically for motion controllers and HoloLens hands.
+- The Windows-specific `XR.Input` APIs, which offer richer data specifically for motion controllers and HoloLens hands.

 ## Unity XR input APIs